AzureMoment0000/azuremoment0000.github.io/_pages/about.md

 My primary areas of interest include:

-*Data Assimilation: Integrating observational data with numerical/data-driven models to improve the accuracy and reliability of weather and climate predictions.
+Data Assimilation: Integrating observational data with numerical/data-driven models to improve the accuracy and reliability of weather and climate predictions.
-*Weather Forecasting: Applying deep learning algorithms to address the challenges of forecasting in a highly dynamic and chaotic atmosphere.
+Weather Forecasting: Applying deep learning algorithms to address the challenges of forecasting in a highly dynamic and chaotic atmosphere.
-*Climate Modeling: Utilizing AI-driven methods to simulate and analyze long-term climate variability and predict future climate scenarios.
+Climate Modeling: Utilizing AI-driven methods to simulate and analyze long-term climate variability and predict future climate scenarios.

-I am dedicated to advancing our understanding of atmospheric processes and contributing to more reliable Earth system predictions.

 [Email](jiechao@mail.ustc.edu.cn) / [Github](https://github.com/AzureMoment0000)